SamTh3D3v/AltBrowser/Alt-Browser.package/AltRenameCategoryCommand.class/README.md

-Rename the category (the RPackage, really)
+Rename the system category (the RPackage tag by side effect).